E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM/readme.rst

 PIM employs an algorithm in which the exact sampling of the quantum thermal Wigner density is combined with a linearized approximation of the quantum time propagators represented in the path integral formalism that reduces the evolution to classical dynamics.
-The quantities of interest can then be computed by combining classical molecular dynamics algorithms with an original generalized Monte Carlo scheme for sampling the initial conditions and averaging them over all sampled points in phase space.
+The quantities of interest can then be computed by combining classical molecular dynamics algorithms with a generalized Monte Carlo sampling scheme for sampling of the initial conditions and averaging them over all sampled points in phase space.

 .. image:: ./PaPIM.png